Jemaljimma05/First-Virtual-Lab/README.md

 Installed Ollama.
 Configured the Modelfile.
 Installed Docker.
-Configured and Launched a Bridge to local Ollama instance to Groq's cloud APIs for to eliminate strain on CPU cores.
+Configured and Launched a Bridge to local Ollama instance to Groq's cloud APIs for to eliminate strain on CPU cores, using Open web UI.
-Docker was unsuitable so Python was installed